ibm-cloud-docs/vpc/at-events.md

 | image  | is.image.image.create   | Image was created |
 | image  | is.image.image.delete   | Image was deleted |
 | image  | is.image.image.update   | Image was updated |
-{: caption="Table 3.
+{: caption="Table 12.
 Actions that generate events for image resources" caption-side="top"}

-## List of events: Storage resources
+## Storage resources
 {: #events-storage}

 The following table lists the actions related to volume resources and the generation of events.